bkstamm67/java/README.md

-These are a example Java programs.
-As in my python repo, I am going through my past assignments with C++ and translating them into Java.
-This is a work in progress.

-Within the ./simpleMain folder, there are programs with basic programs showing basic skills with Java.
-In ./simpleClass, there is programs using classes.
+These are a example Java programs that I have worked on over time.
+There are some past assignments that are kept under the folder 'old'.
+I am working on other algorithms and data structures for my personal study and review.